 Does.
 Not.
 Compute.

-Ya’ll know how I lovelovelove to use avocado in place of butter and I’m bringin’ back the staple in here.
+Ya’ll remember those healthy chocolate chip cookies, gluten free chocolate cake and mint gluten free cheesecake.
+You KNOW I lovelovelove to use avocado in place of butter and I’m bringin’ back the staple in here.
 I know, you’re still not convinced about the whole “green things in baked goods” thing…but, look, it’s chocolate colored so you can totally pretend that there isn’t any secret green-age.
 Win.

 You want to use a really good quality chocolate here.
 I used Ghirardelli 60% Cacao Bittersweet Chocolate Baking Chips, and it made these brownies extra fudgey and rich.
 I used to think the quality of the chocolate didn’t matter.
 Chocolate is chocolate right?